You can find articles by searching for keywords or subjects. To get the best results, try a few different related search terms.

 Integrate and evaluate content presented in diverse media and formats, including visually and quantitatively as well as in words.

 Delineate and evaluate the argument and specific claims in a text, including the validity of the reasoning as well as the relevance and sufficiency of the evidence.

-To find articles available in Spanish, use the Language filter under Narrow Your Choices on the Advanced Search page.
+To find articles available in Spanish, use the Language filter.
 On articles available in Spanish, you will see the option to switch between English and Spanish in the leveling button above the title.

-To find articles with Power Words, use the Special Features filter under Narrow Your Choices on the Advanced Search page.
 These articles have 3-5 Power Words embedded at each reading level.
 Clicking a Power Word reveals a definition of the word as it’s used in the article.
-In the activities panel, you can complete Power Words activities.
+In the activities panel, students can complete Power Words activities.